niieani/chunk-splitting-plugin/README.md

 - `maxModulesPerChunk: 1` one chunk per each module
 - `maxModulesPerEntry: 0` entry will only contain the Webpack manifest

+### The correct order of loading chunks

+If you'd like to manually load chunks (i.e. hand-craft the `index.html`), you need to load all the parts first, and finally the entry, which will execute the code.
+Like this:

+- chunk-part-1.bundle.js
+- chunk-part-2.bundle.js
+- chunk-part-3.bundle.js
+- chunk-part-4.bundle.js
+- chunk.bundle.js

 ### Configuring generated chunk names

 By default, new chunks will be named `{CHUNK_NAME}-part-{#NEW_CHUNK_NUMBER}`.